 In Conclusion…

-Finally, find the appropriate tool to back up your time management techniques.
+Finally, find the appropriate tool, such as a calendar app, to back up your time management techniques.
 This can be a time tracker or a project management system that allows you to schedule work and track your progress.
 If you manage geographically distributed teams, an employee monitoring software enables you to review the performance levels of each worker, assign tasks, and set deadlines.